The Nursery Beginnings

 Conservancy Executive Director Michael Dunn kindly allows us to use a fenced area in his yard for the nursery, and lends a hand in caring for the plants.
 We doubled the nursery’s growing area in the late spring of 2013.

 Please contact our staff biologist Rob Underhill for information on plant sales.
 The selection of species ready for sale changes over time.
 We are happy to provide advice on planting time and location on request, as well as post planting care.
+If you would like, our staff can join you for a free visit of your planting site to offer recommendations.

 Some species grow quickly to maturity within a single year while others such as Camas can take up to seven years to reach maturity!
 Most species take about two years to grow from seed or cutting to a stage where they are ready for planting.
 If you are interested in growing native plants yourself we are happy to answer questions or provide advice.